-The last age to establish, pay premiums or transfer (as applicable) to a policy is dependent on the policy type and is based on the annuitant's age.
-The following table summarizes this information.
+The last age to establish, pay premiums or transfer (as applicable) to a policy is 90 and is based on the annuitant's age.
+This is current as of the date of this information folder, but is subject to change.